 Some might say that the Chase Freedom Flex isn’t suitable for beginners, but we beg to differ.
 The card does not have an annual fee (for life), and currently, they’re offering a $200 bonus after spending $500 within the first three months of getting the card.
 Welcome bonuses are subject to frequent change.

-The Chase Freedom Flex offers 5% cashback on travel purchases made through Chase, 3% at restaurants and drugstores, and 1% ib all other purchases.
+Cardholders can earn 5% cashback on grocery store purchases of up to $12, 000 ( Target or Walmart purchases are excluded) in the first calendar year.
+The card also offers 5% cashback on travel purchases made through Ultimate Rewards, 3% at restaurants and drugstores, and 1% on all other purchases.

 New cardholders will also get an introductory 0% APR period for 15 months.
-This feature is perfect for people who want to make big purchases at zero interest.
-However, we advise that you leave this card back at home if you’re travelling abroad because it charges a 3% fee for foreign purchases.
+This feature is perfect for people who want to make big purchases with zero interest.
+However, we advise that you leave this card back at home if you’re traveling abroad because it charges a 3% fee for foreign purchases.

 2. Discover It

 The Discover It Card is simple and straightforward.
 It’s the counterpart to Chase’s Freedom card because it too doesn’t have annual fees.

 The rewards program is similar too, because it offers 5% cashback on rotating categories and 1% cashback on other purchases.
 There is usually no sign-up bonus for this card but occasionally there is an offer only up to $50.
 However, Discover will double the cashback you’ve earned for the entire year.
 For example, if you’ve earned $500, you’ll get an additional $500 at the end of the year.